 There may also be other potential challenges, whether legal or otherwise for the surviving members of your family which can cause them unnecessary financial and emotional distress.

 You might also be interested to know that if you die without a valid Will, in some circumstances, your estate Will pass to the State Government.

-You can review or update your Will at any time but our recommendation but our recommendation is that you review your Will whenever there’s a significant life event.
-For example, you should review your Will whenever there is:
+You can review or update your Will at any time.
+We recommend reviewing your Will whenever there’s a significant event in your life.
+For example: